Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Experiments

-\subsection{Main results (RQ1)}
+\subsection{Main Results (RQ1)}

-To demonstrate the superiority of AdvCA, we first make comprehensive comparisons with baseline methods.
-The implementation settings and details of baselines are provided in Appendix \ref{apd:baseline}.
-All experimental results are summarized in Table \ref{table:main_all}.
-We have the following \textbf{Obs}ervations.
+We first make comparisons with various baselines in Table \ref{table:main_all}, and have the following observations:

-\textbf{Obs1: Most generalization and augmentation methods fail under covariate shift.} Generalization and data augmentation algorithms perform well on certain datasets or shifts.
+Most generalization and augmentation methods fail under covariate shift.
 VREx achieves a 2.81\% improvement on Motif (base).
 For two shifts of Molhiv, data augmentation methods GREA and DropEdge obtain 1.20\% and 0.77\% improvements.
-The invariant learning methods DIR and CAL also obtain 4.60\% and 1.53\% improvements on CMNIST and Molbbbp (size).
+The invariant learning methods, \ie DIR and CAL also obtain 4.60\% and 1.53\% improvements on CMNIST and Molbbbp (size).
 Unfortunately, none of the methods consistently outperform ERM.
 For example, GREA and DropEdge perform poorly on Motif (base), $\downarrow$11.92\% and $\downarrow$23.58\%.
 DIR and CAL also fail on Molhiv.
 These show that both invariant learning and data augmentation methods have their own weaknesses, which lead to unstable performance when facing complex and diverse covariate shifts from different datasets.

-\textbf{Obs2: AdvCA consistently outperforms all baseline methods.} Compared with ERM, AdvCA can obtain significant improvements. \syd{For two types of covariate shifts on Motif}, AdvCA surpasses ERM by 4.98\% and 4.11\%, respectively. \syd{In contrast to the large performance variances on different datasets achieved by baselines, AdaCA consistently obtains the leading performance across the board.} For CMNIST, AdvCA achieves a performance improvement of 3.17\% compared to the best baseline DIR.
+AIA consistently outperforms most baseline methods.
+Compared with ERM, AIA can obtain significant improvements.
+For two types of covariate shifts on Motif, AIA surpasses ERM by 4.98\% and 4.11\%, respectively.
+In contrast to the large performance variances on different datasets achieved by baselines, AIA consistently obtains the leading performance across the board.
+For CMNIST, AIA achieves a performance improvement of 3.17\% compared to the best baseline DIR.
 For Motif, the performance is improved by 2.17\% and 1.72\% compared to VREx and GREA.
-These results illustrate that AdvCA can overcome the shortcomings of invariant learning and data augmentation.
-Armed with the principles of environmental diversity and causal invariance, AdvCA achieves stable and consistent improvements on different datasets with various covariate shifts. \syd{In addition, although we focus on covariate shift in this work, we also carefully check the performance of AdvCA under correlation shift, and the results are presented in Appendix \ref{apd:correlation}.}
+These results illustrate that AIA can overcome the shortcomings of invariant learning and data augmentation.
+Armed with the principles of environmental feature diversity and stable feature invariance, AIA achieves stable and consistent improvements on different datasets with various covariate shifts.
+In addition, although we focus on covariate shift in this work, we also carefully check the performance of AIA under correlation shift, and the results are presented in Appendix \ref{apd:results}.